Restaurant · St. Pauli · Fish & North German

 Hamburg's essential fish-roll address, right on the Landungsbrücken waterfront.

-Brücke 10 has been arguably the most photographed Fischbrötchen stand in Hamburg since the early 2000s and stands in a long tradition of harbour kiosks that fed shipyard workers, sailors and, later, tourists along the Elbe.
-The name simply refers to the Landungsbrücken berth where the pavilion sits — water's edge, Elbe view, seagulls included.
-Location: Landungsbrücken in St. Pauli, in the white wooden pavilion between piers 9 and 10, a few metres from the Alter Elbtunnel.
+Brücke 10 has been arguably the most photographed Fischbrötchen stand in Hamburg since the early 2000s and stands in a long tradition of harbor kiosks that fed shipyard workers, sailors and, later, tourists along the Elbe.
+The name simply refers to the Landungsbrücken berth where the pavilion sits - water's edge, Elbe view, seagulls included.
+Location: Landungsbrücken in St. Pauli, in the white wooden pavilion between piers 9 and 10, a few meters from the Alter Elbtunnel.
 The menu sticks to the Hamburg classics: Bismarck, Matjes, fried herring, battered fish and shrimp rolls, plus rollmops, salmon and herring in a classic Brötchen.
-Trimmings stay puristic — pickle, onion, remoulade, mustard.
+Trimmings stay puristic - pickle, onion, remoulade, mustard.
 For something warm there's fish soup or battered fish in a roll; in summer Matjes "nach Hausfrauenart" (housewife-style) joins the list.
 The setting is deliberately pared back: bright wooden pavilion with large windows, a stainless-steel bar counter, long wooden benches outside facing the Elbe, the musical tents and outbound container ships.
 Inside it's tight; most guests eat standing or on the move.
-Reservations aren't possible and aren't needed — Brücke 10 is a classic walk-in operation with counter ordering.
-At peak times (weekends, lunch) the queue can stretch out the door, but it moves quickly.
+Reservations aren't possible and aren't needed - Brücke 10 is a classic walk-in operation with counter ordering.
+At peak times (weekends, lunch) the line can stretch out the door, but it moves quickly.
 Price level: cheap.
 Fish rolls run between €4.50 and €8, fish soup around €7, drinks from €3.
 Two rolls and an Astra come in under €15.
-Getting there: U3/S1/S3 Landungsbrücken, then 100 metres to the water.
-Ideal for: your first harbour walk, a quick lunch stop between sightseeing and a harbour cruise.
+Getting there: U3/S1/S3 Landungsbrücken, then 100 meters to the water.
+Ideal for: your first harbor walk, a quick lunch stop between sightseeing and a harbor cruise.